-- Time based awards-Employee awards generally vest in four or five year equal annual installments beginning one year after the grant date.
-Director awards cliff vest on the earlier of three years or upon retirement from the Board. - Market based awards-These awards are in the form of perfomance units which vest 3 years after the grant date only if the Company's common stock achieves certain levels when compared to the total shareholder return of a peer group of companies as selected by the Compensation Committee of the Board of Directors.
+• Time-based awards-Employee awards generally vest in four or five equal annual installments beginning one year after the grant date.
+Director awards cliff vest on the earlier of three years or upon retirement from the Board.

+• Market-based awards-These awards are in the form of performance units which vest 3 years after the grant date only if the Company's common stock achieves certain levels when compared to the total shareholder return of a peer group of companies as selected by the Compensation Committee of the Board of Directors.
 The payout is pro-rated and can range from zero to 200% of the original award.
 These awards are settled entirely in stock.
-As of June 30, 2013, there are approximately 228,000 performance units that are scheduled to vest in fiscal 2016.
+As of June 30, 2014, there are approximately 218,000 and 154,000 performance units that are scheduled to vest in fiscal 2016 and fiscal 2017, respectively.